pranabekka/pranabekka.github.io/content/bean-troduction.md

 ## Tables

-Bean provides can create tables from comma-separated values, but it also allows you to specify your own.
+Bean defaults to tables with comma-separated values, but it also allows you to specify your own separator.

 ```
 [table :sep |]